common-voice/common-voice-methodology/README.rst

 The goal of this repository/living document is two-fold:

-1. To outline a well-researched and methodological approach for the construction of sentence-based corpora designated for recording, and thus be serving as the basis of read speech corpora.
+1. To outline a well-researched and methodological approach for the construction of sentence-based corpora designated for recording, and thus to serve as the basis of read speech corpora.
 2. To outline a well-researched and methodological approach for the collection of recordings of such a sentence-based corpora

 This is done by advising with domain experts and integrating conclusions and lessons learned from past research in the field.